 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
-As of December 31, 2021, after reducing net operating losses, or NOLs, and tax credits for amounts not expected to be utilized, we had federal NOL carryforwards of approximately \$98.6 million and state NOL carryforwards of approximately \$98.4 million.
+As of December 31, 2022, after reducing net operating losses (NOLs) and tax credits for amounts not expected to be utilized, we had federal NOL carryforwards of approximately \$114.8 million and state NOL carryforwards of approximately \$141.1 million.
 The federal NOL carryforwards arising in taxable years beginning prior to 2018 will begin to expire in 2036 and state NOL carryforwards will begin to expire in 2036, unless previously utilized.
-We also have federal and state tax credit carryforwards totaling \$5.6 million and \$1.0 million, respectively.
+We also have federal and state tax credit carryforwards totaling \$10.9 million and \$1.2 million, respectively.
 The federal tax credit carryforwards will begin to expire in 2036, unless previously utilized.
 The state tax credits will not expire.

-Under the Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, federal NOL carryforwards generated in tax years beginning after December 31, 2017 may be carried forward indefinitely but, in the case of tax years beginning after 2020, may only be used to offset 80% of our taxable income annually.
+Under the Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), federal NOL carryforwards generated in tax years beginning after December 31, 2017 may be carried forward indefinitely but may only be used to offset 80% of our taxable income annually.
 Similar rules may apply under state tax laws.
-For example, on June 29, 2020, California enacted A.B.
-85 which imposed limits on the usability of California state net operating losses and certain tax credits in tax years beginning after 2019 and before 2023.
 Such limitations could result in the expiration of our carryforwards before they can be utilized and, if we are profitable, our future cash flows could be adversely affected due to our increased taxable income or tax liability.
 Our NOLs and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities and may become subject to an annual limitations under Section 382 and 383 of the Internal Revenue Code of 1986, as amended.
 Under Section 382, certain cumulative changes in the ownership interest of significant stockholders over a rolling three-year period in excess of 50 percentage points (by value), could result in an ownership change that may limit our ability to utilize our NOL carryforwards and other tax attributes to offset future taxable income or tax liabilities.
 An ownership change analysis covering periods through December 31, 2021 concluded that an ownership change occurred in May 2016 and in August 2020.
-As a result of the ownership change, we derecognized NOL-related deferred tax assets down to the amount expected to be realized.
+As a result of the ownership changes, we derecognized NOL-related deferred tax assets down to the amount expected to be realized.
 Our ability to use our remaining NOL carryforwards may be further limited if we experience a Section 382 ownership change as a result of future changes in our stock ownership.
-As of December 31, 2021, we recorded a full valuation allowance on our net deferred tax assets.
+As of December 31, 2022, we recorded a full valuation allowance on our net deferred tax assets.

-Changes in tax laws or regulations that are applied adversely to us or our customers may have a material adverse effect on our business, cash flow, financial condition or results of operations.
+Changes in tax laws or regulations that are applied adversely to us may have a material adverse effect on our business, cash flow, financial condition or results of operations.